 Item 9 – Disciplinary Information

 On July 14, 2016, RiverFront, without admitting or denying any violation or wrongdoing, consented to the entry of an Order Instituting Administrative Cease-and-Desist Proceedings (“Order”) to resolve an inquiry by the Securities and Exchange Commission (“SEC”).
 The proceeding related to whether RiverFront, which had disclosed that it may trade away (or “step out” trades), had sufficiently updated certain prior disclosures in its historical Form ADVs with respect to the volume it was trading away from Sponsor Firms when executing trades in wrap fee accounts.
 As noted in the Order, RiverFront increased its trading away activity in an effort to obtain improved execution prices for its clients and did not profit by trading away.
 The Order contains findings that RiverFront did not promptly update its Form ADVs when it began to significantly increase its trading away activity during the 2009 to 2011 timeframe, causing certain information in the March 31, 2010, August 31, 2010, and March 31, 2011 Form ADVs to become materially inaccurate and misleading in violation of certain non-fraud, non-scienter based provisions of the Investment Advisers Act of 1940 (“Advisers Act”).
 RiverFront was censured, ordered to cease and desist from committing or causing any violations and any future violations of Sections 207 and 204(a) of the Advisers Act and Rule 204-1 thereunder, and paid a civil money penalty in the amount of $300,000.
 RiverFront amended its Form ADV disclosures in August 2011 to address these concerns and, in connection with this proceeding, RiverFront also undertook to disclose on a quarterly basis, the volume of trades by market value executed away from Sponsor Firms and the associated transaction costs.
-This information will be available at the following website starting on July 15, 2016: https://www.riverfrontig.com/wrap-fee-trading-disclosures/
+This information is available at the following website: https://www.riverfrontig.com/wrap-fee-trading-disclosures/

 Item 10 – Other Financial Industry Activities and Affiliations

 RiverFront is affiliated with Baird Financial Corporation (“BFC”) as a result of BFC’s minority ownership of RiverFront Investment Holding Group, LLC.
 BFC is the parent company of Robert W. Baird & Co.
 Incorporated (“Baird”), a registered broker-dealer and investment adviser.
 RiverFront provides various investment advisory and consulting services to Baird and clients of Baird, including providing discretionary and non-discretionary asset management services to Baird clients.
-Baird also provides certain services to RiverFront and/or RiverFront employees including insurance policies and 401K platform services.
+Baird also provides certain benefits to RiverFront and/or RiverFront employees, including insurance policies and 401K platform services.